Goamhobala/Object-Oriented-Programming-in-Java/Notes/Object design.md

 * Each object can be customised without affecting other objects that belong to the same class
 * **Member Variables**: Variables that exist throughout the class (Declared outside each method but within the definition of the class)
 * **Constructor**:  The method that gets called when an object is created.
 (Note: it doesn't have a return type)
 * **this**: "this" refers to the calling object.
-Therefore, if you print car1.year, for example, it will return blue.
+For example, the constructor of Car assigns the value 1998 to the object named car1, which is referred to as "this"

 ### Method overloading
 * An example of polymorphism (poly: many, morph: form)
-* It allows you to create multiple versions of a method that do slightly different thing
+* It allows you to create multiple versions of a method that do slightly different things
-* They must have different parameter list, due to java's compilation process.
+* They must have different parameter list (regardless of return type of the method), due to java's compilation process.
 * An example will be default constructor vs parameter constructor.
 If no arguments are passed to an object's constructor, then the default constructor is used.
 The parameter constructor is used otherwise.

+### Public vs Private
+ * The keyword "public" allows access to methods/variables outside of the class, whereas the keyword "private" forbids all access outside the class definition.
+ * Using getter and setter allows more control, e.g. setter allows you to prevent illegal values from being set, like setYear() in the code example below.
+ * Rule of thumb: make member variables private

-### Code example 1
+### Code example
 ```java
 // Car.java
 public class Car {